What is an Annuity?

 Protection Against Market Volatility

-SPIA: Insulates you from market fluctuations since the payout is fixed and not dependent on market performance.
+SPIA: Insulates retirement savings from market fluctuations since the payout is fixed and not dependent on market performance.

 Traditional Retirement Accounts: Subject to market risk; withdrawals during market downturns can significantly erode the portfolio’s value.